asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

 The `tags` object serves as a container for defining and managing tags in a systematic manner.
 Within the `tags` object, you can define individual tags, specifying a name and providing an optional description that adds further context to the tag's purpose or usage.

 Once tags are defined within the `tags` object, they can be assigned to channels, operations or any other component using the tags property.
-By including the relevant tag names in the tags property, objects such as channels, servers or components are associated with the appropriate tags, grouping them together based on their shared characteristics.
+By including the relevant tag names in the tags property, objects such as channels, servers or components are associated with the appropriate tags, grouping them based on their shared characteristics.

-Additionally, `tags` can also be included in the [`components` object](https://v3.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#componentsObject) of a AsyncAPI document, which enables the reusuability of the tags. `tags` included in the `components` object can re-used by [reference objects](https://v3.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#referenceObject).
+Additionally, `tags` can also be included in the [`components` object](https://v3.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#componentsObject) of an AsyncAPI document, which enables the reusability of the tags. `tags` included in the `components` object can be re-used by [reference objects](https://v3.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#referenceObject).

 ## `Tags` in AsyncAPI Document
 The `tags` object is a list of `tag` objects which can be referenced by [reference object](https://v3.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#referenceObject).

 The `tags` object within the AsyncAPI specification contains some fields that define and describe individual tags.

-The behavior and impact of the `tags` object within the AsyncAPI document can vary depending on the context of the object in which it is being used.
-For instance, The way `tags` object impacts a server object is different from when it is used under the channels object.
+The behaviour and impact of the `tags` object within the AsyncAPI document can vary depending on the context of the object in which it is being used.
+For instance, The way the `tags` object impacts a server object is different from when it is used under the channels object.

-Some of the fields that `tags` object holds are:
+Some of the fields that the `tags` object holds are:
 - `name`: The name of the tag.
 - `description`: A short description for the tag.
 - `externalDocs`: Additional external documentation for this tag.